jbogarin/go-cisco-spark-resty/docs/MessagesApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **GetMessage**
-> Message GetMessage($messageId)
+> Message GetMessage($messageID)

 Shows details for a message, by message ID.

 Shows details for a message, by message ID.
-Specify the message ID in the messageId parameter in the URI.
+Specify the message ID in the messageID parameter in the URI.

 ### Parameters